Gerschtli/teamspeak-update-notifier/README.md

 ### Nix support

 For users of the [nix package manager](https://nixos.org/nix/) the `default.nix` can be used to build the package with `nix-build`.
 The development environment can be configured with `nix-shell`.
+There is also support for nix flakes.